TosbackCgusBridge-Bot/CGUs-versions/Brainyquote/Privacy Policy.md

 4\.
 Use of Information

 We may use the Collected Information for a wide variety of purposes, including printing physical paper copies of it and turning it into an origami hat (kidding again).
-All jokes aside, we and our third party service providers may use this information to help administer the Site and the servers that provide the Site, generate statistical information, monitor and analyze Site traffic and usage patterns, and improve the Site's content and content delivery, including any online content, materials, and services that we describe or make available on the Site.
+All jokes aside, we and our third party service providers may use this information to help administer the Site and the servers that provide the Site, generate statistical information, to understand anonymous user interests and demographics, to advertise to previous visitors of the site, monitor and analyze Site traffic and usage patterns, monitor and analyze Site traffic and usage patterns, and improve the Site's content and content delivery, including any online content, materials, and services that we describe or make available on the Site.

 If you contact us for support or assistance, we may use any contact information you provide to us, including your name or email address, (also deemed "Collected Information" hereunder) to provide service and support to you.
 We may also use Collected Information and the associated statistical data we and our third party service providers generate to deliver targeted advertisements to you and other visitors of the Site.